Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 Meet Nick Glassett

 Let me start by going rapid fire here…I’m a soccer player, mountain biker, a member of Toastmasters, a graduate of 2 of the 4 courses in the Landmark Worldwide Curriculum for Living, I’m an avid reader, and what I call an Infinite Learner.
-I have a beautiful wife named Michelle (pictured below) and a little boy named Boston who we named after the 2013 World Champion Boston Red Sox.
-We are expecting our 2nd child in June, a little girl that will be named Brodi.
+I have a beautiful wife named Michelle (pictured below) and a little boy named Boston who we named after the 2013 World Champion Boston Red Sox, and our youngest little girl is about to turn 1.
+Her name is Brodie, and she’s named after Brody Dalle, the front woman in the punk band The Distillers.

 Format of this “Story”